nipafx/demo-jpms-monitor/README.md

 ### IDEs and Build Tools

 This is a multi-module Maven project, which your IDE should be able to import.
-You should use at least Intellij IDEA 2017.2, Eclipse Oxygen.1a, or NetBeans 9.
+You should use at least IntelliJ IDEA 2017.2, Eclipse Oxygen.1a, or NetBeans 9.
 If you're using Maven directly, make sure you have 3.5.0 or higher.